WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * WAF and its resources do not have the concept of a `DeletionPolicy`.
 This means that, if you deploy a PR stacks, might have trouble cleaning up those resources

+- Deleting the `WebACL` is not that easy.
+First you have to delete any rules that the `WebACL` is defining, then you need to make sure that no other resource is associated with that `WebACL`

 ### AWS Shield

 - mainly for **creating protection against DDOS**.